The Holy Spirit or my conscience?

 What is faith?

-This definition is an indication that people can have faith or trust in anything -living and non-living things, objects, and structures.
-People all over the world embrace some kind of belief.
+This definition indicates that people can have faith or trust in anything -living and non-living things, objects, and structures.
+People all over the

-Let’s now look at how faith has been defined in the Bible -“Now faith is the substance of things hoped for, the evidence of things not seen.For by it the elders obtained a good testimony. ” Hebrews 11:1-2
+Let’s look at how faith has been defined in the Bible -“Now faith is the substance of things hoped for, the evidence of things not

-Faith as defined in Hebrews 11:1 is not the faith you have in anybody or in anything.
-It is not just any kind of belief.
-It’s faith in God.
-It’s faith that originates from God and is made available through His word -Romans 10:17.
-It is faith that draws a sinner to God.
-It is faith that identifies a particular group of people who are called “children of God”.
+from God and is made available through His word -Romans 10:17.
+Faith draws a sinner to God.
+It is faith that identifies a particular group of people who are called “children of God.”
 Hebrews 12:2 reveals Jesus Christ as the author and founder of our faith.

-Verse 2 of Hebrews 11 says by this faith-faith in God, some people of old, obtained a good report.
-The rest of Hebrews chapter 11 profiles each elders’ act or acts of faith in God that earned them the good report.
+Verse 2 of Hebrews 11 says that some old people obtained a good report because of their faith in God.
+The rest of Hebrews chapter 11 profiles each elder’s acts or faith in God that earned them the good report.

 Faith is trust that produces obedience.
-You don’t see God, but you believe and trust in Him and therefore you obey Him.
-That is the import of the story of Abraham when he was willing and therefore prepared to offer Isaac as a sacrifice in obedience to God-Hebrews 11:17-19
+You don’t see God, but you believe, trust, and obey Him.
+That is the import of the story of Abraham when he was willing and prepared to offer Isaac as a sacrifice in obedience to God-Hebrews 11:17-19

 Faith, not doubt